+Sale of a Home Before May 7, 1997

-Rules for Sales Before May 7, 1997
+See Rules for Sales Before May 7, 1997, in the 2004 Publication 3 if you sold your main home at a gain before

-The rules in this section apply to you only if you sold your main home at a gain before May 7, 1997, and all three of the following statements are true.
+May 7, 1997, and all three of the following statements are true.

-- 1. You postponed the gain as described later. - The 2-year period you had to replace that home (your replacement period) was suspended while you served in the Armed Forces. - You have not already reported to the IRS either your purchase of a new home within your replacement period or a taxable gain resulting from the end of your replacement period, as described under What To Report Now, later.
+- 1. You postponed the gain. - 2.
+The 2-year period you had to replace that home (your replacement period) was suspended while you served in the Armed Forces. - 3.
+You have not already reported to the IRS either your purchase of a new home within your replacement period or a taxable gain resulting from the end of your replacement period.